 }

 To determine how much space to allocate for a Message value, Rust goes through each of the variants to see which variant needs the most space.
 Rust sees that Message::Quit doesn’t need any space, Message::Move needs enough space to store two i32 values, and so forth.
-Since only one variant will end up being used, the most space a Message value will need is the space it would take to store the largest of its variants.
+Because only one variant will be used, the most space a Message value will need is the space it would take to store the largest of its variants.

 Contrast this to what happens when Rust tries to determine how much space a recursive type like the List enum in Listing 15-2 needs.
 The compiler starts by looking at the Cons variant, which holds a value of type i32 and a value of type List.
 Therefore, Cons needs an amount of space equal to the size of an i32 plus the size of a List.
 To figure out how much memory the List type needs, the compiler looks at the variants, starting with the Cons variant.
-The Cons variant holds a value of type i32 and a value of type List, and this continues infinitely, as shown in Figure 15-5.
+The Cons variant holds a value of type i32 and a value of type List, and this process continues infinitely, as shown in Figure 15-1:

+Insert image trpl15-01

-Figure 15-5: An infinite List consisting of infinite Cons variants
+Figure 15-1: An infinite List consisting of infinite Cons variants